 Tom Waits: “My son is older than me” (1:37 in the video)

-This year my son turns five and with the earnest naiveté of a rookie father, I began to visit various elementary schools a few months ago.
-I was quickly introduced to the confusing array of choices in front of a parent – public, choice, Montessori, academies, schools for the “gifted & talented”.
+This year my son turns five and with the earnest naiveté of a rookie father, I began to visit various elementary schools in Palo Alto, Menlo Park, Hillsborough, and Los Altos a few months ago.
+I was quickly introduced to the confusing array of choices in front of a parent – public, choice, Montessori, Waldorf, Academies, schools for the “gifted & talented”.
 The last one is particularly mysterious – the school in question actually tests your five year old to determine if they fit that definition.

 As I visited these schools and asked for in-classroom observations vs. hearing a pitch by a teacher or administrator, I could not shake a deeply unsettling and sinking feeling every time I saw teachers engaging with children.
 As I have thought more about it in recent weeks, it is clear that there is a fundamental fracture in the approach to education and the needs of this generation for the next few decades.